It is an inflammation of the brain parenchyma caused by a virus.

 The most common signs and symptoms are fever, headache, seizures, and altered mental status.

-Neuropsychiatric features, such as behavioral changes, hallucinations, and/or cognitive impairment, are seen often.
+Neuropsychiatric features, such as behavioral changes, hallucinations, and cognitive impairment, are seen often.
 Patients may also have other symptoms or test findings that are more specific to a given virus.

-For example, rashes and skin vesicles are seen with herpes zoster encephalitis, whereas lymphadenopathy and splenomegaly are often associated with EBV.
+For example, rashes and skin blisters are seen with herpes zoster encephalitis, whereas lymphadenopathy and splenomegaly are often associated with EBV.

 On the other hand, motor symptoms, such as choreoathetosis and parkinsonian movements, are seen with some arboviruses because they predominantly affect the basal ganglia.